 Image 3- Xray of Intercondylar Fracture of Humerus

-Intercondylar fracture of humerus occurs when person falls on flexed hand and the elbow is axially loaded.
-This is xray of 43 years old lady who presented to the hospital after a fall.
+Intercondylar fracture of humerus occurs when a person falls on flexed hand and the elbow is axially loaded.
+This is an x-ray of 43 years old lady who presented to the hospital after a fall.

 Intercondylar fractures are mostly treated with operative methods.
-This patient toowas operated upon and fractures was fixed using two reconstruction plates.
+This patient too was operated upon and fractures were fixed using two reconstruction plates.

 Patient is on postoperative rehabilitation exercises.

-40 years old lady who had been operated for fracture of shaft of humerus at her native place presented in the OPD with complaint of discharge from the fracture site and pain.
-Patient had angulation of the arm and on examination it should abnormal mobility.
+40 years old lady who had been operated for fracture of shaft of the humerus at her native place presented in the OPD with a complaint of discharge from the fracture site and pain.
+The patient had an angulation of the arm and on examination, it showed abnormal mobility.

 One of the screws were visible through the wound and had backed out for most of its length.

 Xray revealed a failed plate with backed out screws.